knight384/Whatsapp-chat-analyzer-project-python/README.md

 Then open the local address shown in the console (typically http://127.0.0.1:5000) and upload or paste a chat file.
 The app generates an interactive report (report.html) in reports/ or shows results in-browser.
 GitHub
+OCR (image input)

+If you have screenshots instead of exported text, run the OCR helper if you installed OCR tools:

+python check_ocr.py --image path/to/screenshot.png --out extracted_chat.txt

 Then feed extracted_chat.txt to main.py.
 See SETUP_OCR.md for platform-specific instructions.